-Program Requirements/Academic Planning
+Secondary Program Requirements & Academic Planning

-The Master of Arts and the California preliminary multiple subject teaching credential require a minimum of 45 quarter units of graduate work.
+The Master of Arts and the California preliminary single subject teaching credential require a minimum of 45 quarter units of graduate work.
 These courses are distributed over a four-quarter sequence.
 The distribution of these units is determined by course schedule, accreditation requirements, and a specially designed tuition plan.

-To fulfill credentialing requirements, the program must include all of these courses and units:
+To fulfill program and credentialing requirements, the plan must include all of these courses and units: